 Application fees and processing charges

 The application fee for making an access application is $30 (payable by cheque or money order).
 There may be additional processing charges at the rate of $30 per hour.
-In some circumstances the Commission may require you to pay an advance deposit.
-The Commission will let you know in writing if that applies to your application.
+In some circumstances we may require you to pay an advance deposit.
+We will let you know in writing if that applies to your application.

 Certain discounts may apply, including on financial hardship and public interest grounds.
 For more details, see the Information and Privacy Commission NSW website.

 Access application form